EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/overview.md

   css_class:
 ---

-Understanding the human brain by extracting information using multidimensional structures.
+Understanding the human brain by extracting multidimensional information.